varabyte/kotter/README.md

 ### Dependency

-The artifact for this project is hosted in our own artifact repository (*), so to include Konsole in your project, modify your Gradle build file as follows:
+The artifact for this project is hosted in our own artifact repository (*), so to include Kotter in your project, modify your Gradle build file as follows:

 ```groovy